7Pikes/hash_map_hash/README.md

 The `hash_map_hash` is a parser that transforms data structures (converted to hashes) by using other hashes as maps.

-It can be uses to transform `JSON`, `XML`, or anything that can be converted to `Hash`.
+It can be used to transform `JSON`, `XML`, or anything that can be converted to `Hash`.

 With this gem, it is possible to store multiple parser configurations